lale5102/Mahathirash_CSCI2270_FinalProject/README.md

 The source code is available for download in a folder named "Source".
 If you are using an IDE, simply download the source code and include the files in a new project and compile it.
 If you are not using an IDE and are on a linux distro, open the terminal and navigate to where the files are and then type the following:
 > g++ -std=c++11 -o calculator parser.cpp parser.h test.cpp

-Afterwards, an executable named "calculator" should appear in your current directory.
-Either double click on the executable or type the following in the terminal:
+Afterwards, type the following to run the program:
 > ./calculator

 ## <b>Dependencies</b>